 Proper Dilution vs. Watered Down

 It never fails (especially in warm weather) that the end of an ice-filled drink is watered down and almost tasteless.
-If you were to shake the same drink and serve it without ice, it would remain consistent from beginning to end.
+If you were to shake the same drink and serve it without ice, the taste (if not the temperature) would remain consistent from beginning to end.

-Keeping any drink cold without dilution is not difficult, either.
-Try using regular ice cubes in your shaker and pouring those over large ice chunks like those from a King Cube tray or an ice ball.
-These will melt slower, diluting your drink less.
-Another option is to use pre-chilled whiskey stones.
-These give you all of the chill with no dilution.
+Keeping any drink cold with minimal dilution is not difficult.
+Try using regular ice cubes in your shaker and straining it over a large ice chunk like an ice ball.
+These will melt slower and dilute your drink less than small cubes.
+Another option is to use prechilled whiskey stones, which will keep drinks cold with no extra water.

 03 of 06

-Break away from the standard mixed drink and enjoy a martini or two!
-By sticking with the tall mixed drink you are restricting yourself from the enjoyment of this fantastic, diverse group of cocktails.
+Breakaway from the standard mixed drink and enjoy a martini or two!
+Without a shaker, you cannot enjoy any martini the way it is meant to be, and you're restricting yourself from the pleasure of this fantastic, diverse group of cocktails.

 04 of 06